cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Contextual_Research/Contextual_Assessment_Info_Reqs.md

 **What equipment do you rely on? _(Will be explored more deeply in Device Inventory)_**

 *   Devices (computers, phones, tablets, routers, TVs, any other IoT like thermostat, alexa, etc.)
     *   Provided to employees?
-Or employees use their own?
+Or do employees use their own?
 *   Vehicles
     *   Own, rent?